Do you use landing page software to create highly effective converting pages on your website?

-- Split test – Easily set up split testing and measure conversion on each page.
+- Split Testing – Easily set up split testing and measure conversion on each page.

 - Analytics – You can use your normal analytics programs (e.g. Google Analytics) to view performance or you can use a very simplified version within Leadpages.
 This will show you views, unique views and conversions, and this is essentially all you really want to know!

-- Integration with a wide variety of providers that specialize in email marketing or provide email as part of their platform – Aweber, Mailchimp, ConstantContact, OfficeAutoPilot, Infusionsoft, SendReach, iContact, GetResponse, GetResponse360, 1ShoppingCart, MadMimi and Interspire.
+- Integration with a wide variety of providers that specialize in email marketing or provide email as part of their platform – Aweber, Mailchimp, ConstantContact, Ontraport (ex-Office AutoPilot), Infusionsoft, SendReach, iContact, GetResponse, GetResponse360, 1ShoppingCart, MadMimi and Interspire.

 How it works

-Before you select your template, you should go to the admin section and connect your email service provider to LeadPages as it’s likely you’ll be collecting email addresses at some stage.
+Before you select your template, you should go to the admin section of the lan and connect your email service provider to LeadPages as it’s likely you’ll be collecting email addresses at some stage.

-You start off by selecting one of the landing pages as a template.
+You start off by selecting one of thepages as a template.
 There are 65 templates to choose from, and these are broken down into various categories (e.g. sales pages, opt-in pages etc).

 Once you select your landing page template you are asked what industry you are in.
 This is only used by LeadPages to figure out the best performing landing pages for your niche.
 You can then update the template.